Getting Started with Workbench for VS Code

 Do This

-Notice that when you click on the job name, the DD statements appear on the right-hand column of the Job Explorer, along with the number of records:
+When you click the job name, the DD statements appear in the right-hand column of Job Explorer, along with the record count:

 15.png